 In the United States, many adults are suffering from panic and anxiety disorders.
-Klonopin, also known as clonazepam is one of the drugs that treat mood disorders and illnesses.
-There are over 40 million people who suffer from some type of anxiety disorder in the US.
-To sum it up, that is one in five people.
-As a benzodiazepine, it is also used to prevent seizures as it can balance brain chemicals in the central nervous system.
-The drug went on sale in the US in 1975.
-While it may be prescribed for mental health, there is a risk of clonazepam addiction.
+Klonopin, also known as clonazepam, is one of the drugs that treat mood disorders and illnesses.
+As a benzodiazepine, sometimes called a benzo for short, it is also used to prevent seizures as it can balance brain chemicals in the central nervous system.
+While it may be prescribed for mental health, there is also the question of, “Is Klonopin addictive?”
+Any benzodiazepine carries a risk of clonazepam addiction.
 Around the world, recreational abuse of clonazepam is common.
-As a drug class of benzodiazepine, which is highly addictive, clonazepam is only given a short term to patients.
-Klonopin is one of the controlled substances that come with a high risk of abuse.
-Here are some of the reasons why.
+Clonazepam is usually given to patients for only a short duration.

 What Is Klonopin?

 Klonopin is the name brand of the drug clonazepam.
 The clonazepam dosage comes in 1 mg and 0.5 mg tablets.
 Benzodiazepine prescriptions have increased by 67% and are now being prescribed to approximately 13.5 million adults.
 Clonazepam is a significant contributor to this.
 It is used as an anti-anxiety drug and an anti-seizure drug.
 It’s also prescribed to manage extreme manic symptoms associated with bipolar disorder.